simbrain/simbraindocs/src/docs/simulations/simulations.md

 * There is a java process but it is separate and not yet documented (**todo**)

+* Note: When making a sim, add models before setting locations

 ### Fine-Tuning A Simulation

 * Find the name of the simulation using shift-shift or ctrl-shift-F (find all) and look for the sim name.